AlternateRacoon/DOM/README.md

 # DOM
-DOM stands for Data Operating Module it is an assistant which uses mimic/flite as its voice and recognizes using ibm's watson speech-to-text/vosk
+DOM stands for Data Operating Module it is an assistant which uses mimic/flite as its voice and recognizes using google's speech recognition
 # INSTALLING
 You need to install
 - SpeechRecognition